RickKotlarz/Copilot-for-Security-Plugins/Markdown workshop/Module 1 - Formatting with markdown/readme.md

 Please note that the standalone instance of Security Copilot currently does not support rendering all Markdown syntax elements (e.g., certain headings and images).
 While you can still include these elements in your prompts, the output will need to be processed and rendered by another service.

 ```
 /AskGPT Assume the role of a Markdown syntax expert.
-Provide a comprehensive list of Markdown syntax elements that includes elements such as tables and numbered lists, task lists, horizontal rules.
+Provide a comprehensive list of Markdown syntax elements that include elements such as tables and numbered lists, task lists, horizontal rules.
 For each element, provide instructions on how I can replicate them myself and what it would look like when rendered.
 ```
 For the official Markdown specification visit [CommonMark](https://commonmark.org/help/)

-### Increasing effeciency
+### Increasing efficiency

 All the Markdown formatting methods above include extra characters to help users visualize the format.
 To increase efficiency, you can remove double spaces and extra hyphens.
 Here's an example of what this looks like: